cdl-geneseo/geneseo-dictionary/C/Cliho.md

 # Cliho

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cliho

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 NN A Derogatory term for members of the Clio sorority suggesting sexual promiscuity. &quot;We saw all the Clihos picking up guys at the bar last night.&quot; Not found in HDAS, NDAS, OED, RH, W3, AH or LN.
 S01 Source: Geneseo Dictionary of English, Spring 2001